 How the method works

-The ALV Method is a 10-week coaching program that takes you step-by-step through the process of identifying the right career path for you and landing a job in your new chosen field.
-Each week you complete online exercises in our proprietary eCoaching platform.
+Before each session, you’ll complete online exercises in our proprietary eCoaching platform.
 Then you meet with your certified career coach to dive deep into your findings and ensure you are progressing toward your goal of an exciting new career path.

 One mistake we regularly see people make is finding themselves unhappy in their work and then going straight to the job boards to find a new position.
 Most often a position quite like their current one.
 They don’t take the time to sit back and reflect.
 To understand why they are unhappy in the first place.
 To think about the components of their job that they do enjoy.
 To get clear on what impact they want to make in their career and what they need from a lifestyle perspective to be fulfilled.

 - Passions – The things that give you energy and make you come alive.
 We will want to ensure we are incorporating your passions (maybe not all but certainly some!) in your new career path.
-This will keep you engaged in your work and not starting at the clock.
+This will keep you engaged in your work and not staring at the clock.

 - Gifts – Your unique traits that help you bring value to your organization and those around you.
 These are the qualities that make you really special, help you stand out and help you succeed.
 In your new path, we want to find work that you’re passionate about but also gifted at so that you can be an incredible success.